 The type of personal information that we collect about you depends on the type of dealings you have with us.
 For example, if you:

-- are a client of the firm, we will collect your name, job title, address, contact details, information about our dealings with you, the legal areas that are of interest to you and information about the events and seminars that you have attended;
+- are a client of the firm, we will collect your name, job title, address, contact details, information about our dealings with you and the legal matters we conduct on your behalf, the legal areas that are of interest to you and information about the events and seminars that you have attended;

 - are involved in a matter that we are working on, we may collect your name, contact details and information about the relevant matter;